Can you get a job in Japan without knowing Japanese in 2017?

 “I don’t know how long I will be in Japan.
 Besides, my colleagues speak English anyhow.
 I don’t want to try to learn Japanese.”

 For some people that’s just fine, they don’t feel a need to learn Japanese because their current job and social situation don’t demand it.
 For me this is great, because I wouldn’t have opportunities to interpret Japanese if it weren’t for all the people who say “I refuse to learn Japanese” working in Japan.
+Actually Charlie is finding now that while his Japanese is good enough to do most things day to day, it is a real struggle to do work with Japanese clients because his business Japanese just isn’t up to task.

 The irony I find about this is that these long-term Japan assignments can be really hard to find for us Japan enthusiasts in our home countries until you get into a company.
 Just because you started working at the German branch of Matsuda, does not guarantee you can get a long term assignment to Japan.
 If this is you and you want to start in a long-term assignment in Japan straight out of college, there is a way to find them.